Economics: Production, cost, and efficiency

 The production–possibility frontier (PPF) is an expository figure for representing scarcity, cost, and efficiency.
-In the simplest case an economy can produce just two goods (say "guns" and "butter").
-The PPF is a table or graph (as at the right) showing the different quantity combinations of the two goods producible with a given technology and total factor inputs, which limit feasible total output.
+In the simplest case, an economy can produce just two goods (say "guns" and "butter").
+The PPF is a table or graph (as at the right) that shows the different quantity combinations of the two goods producible with a given technology and total factor inputs, which limit feasible total output.
 Each point on the curve shows potential total output for the economy, which is the maximum feasible output of one good, given a feasible output quantity of the other good.

 Scarcity is represented in the figure by people being willing but unable in the aggregate to consume beyond the PPF (such as at X) and by the negative slope of the curve.
 If production of one good increases along the curve, production of the other good decreases, an inverse relationship.
 This is because increasing output of one good requires transferring inputs to it from production of the other good, decreasing the latter.

 The slope of the curve at a point on it gives the trade-off between the two goods.
 It measures what an additional unit of one good costs in units forgone of the other good, an example of a real opportunity cost.
 Thus, if one more Gun costs 100 units of butter, the opportunity cost of one Gun is 100 Butter.
 Along the PPF, scarcity implies that choosing more of one good in the aggregate entails doing with less of the other good.
 Still, in a market economy, movement along the curve may indicate that the choice of the increased output is anticipated to be worth the cost to the agents.

 By construction, each point on the curve shows productive efficiency in maximizing output for given total inputs.
 A point inside the curve (as at A), is feasible but represents production inefficiency (wasteful use of inputs), in that output of one or both goods could increase by moving in a northeast direction to a point on the curve.
-Examples cited of such inefficiency include high unemployment during a business-cycle recession or economic organization of a country that discourages full use of resources.
+Examples cited of such inefficiency include high unemployment during a business-cycle recession or economic organisation of a country that discourages full use of resources.
 Being on the curve might still not fully satisfy allocative efficiency (also called Pareto efficiency) if it does not produce a mix of goods that consumers prefer over other points.

 Much applied economics in public policy is concerned with determining how the efficiency of an economy can be improved.
-Recognizing the reality of scarcity and then figuring out how to organize society for the most efficient use of resources has been described as the "essence of economics", where the subject "makes its unique contribution."
+Recognizing the reality of scarcity and then figuring out how to organise society for the most efficient use of resources has been described as the "essence of economics", where the subject "makes its unique contribution."